Haocun/group/_pages/gallery.md

 {% include feature_row1 %}

-Photos from the MIT LIGO Lab
+Photos from the LIGO Lab at MIT

 {% include feature_row2 %}